enzo-project/enzo-dev/doc/manual/source/user_guide/InSituPythonAnalysis.rst

 At initialization stage, ``libyt`` imports inline Python script ``inline.py`` and initializes Python interpreters in each MPI process.
 This happens in ``InitializeLibytInterface`` function in ``src/enzo/InitializeLibytInterface.C``.

-When finishes its computation in a cycle, the whole simulation pauses and starts the in situ analysis process.
+When Enzo finishes its computation in a cycle, the whole simulation pauses and starts the in situ analysis process.
 ``CallInSitulibyt`` function in ``src/enzo/CallInSitulibyt.C`` goes through the whole process.
 It passes in simulation information and actual field data pointers to ``libyt``.
 This includes simulation information, like adaptive mesh grid hierarchy, parameters, field labels, etc, and actual simulation data pointers inside ``BaryonField`` array.